ellysh/bash-programming-from-scratch/manuscript/answers.md

 fi
 ```

-Now replace the || operators in the second `grep` call with the `if` statement.
+Next, replace the || operator in the second `grep` call with the `if` statement.
 The result looks like this:
 {line-numbers: true, format: Bash}
 ```
 if grep -RlZ "123" target | xargs -0 cp -t .